-Lt.
-Jeffrey Coe is the Special Operations Section Commander (SOS).
-SOS patrols the regional parks and the hiker and biker trails throughout Montgomery County using horses, motorcycles, and boats.
+The Special Operations Section (SOS) patrols the regional parks and the hiker and biker trails throughout Montgomery County using horses, motorcycles, and boats.
 This section also staffs and manages special events with large crowds of people.
 When not participating in special events, SOS officers assist Patrol Services with their normal responsibilities.
 SOS also focuses on enforcing hunting and game law programs and unusual event planning.
 Officers assigned to SOS are cross-trained in horse-mounted, motorcycle, and marine patrols.
 In addition to patrolling park property, Special Operations officers are often called on for control at large events, search and rescue operations, dignitary escorts, and specialize in patrolling park areas with limited access.

 Investigative Services Section Commander

-The Community Response Team, supervised by Sergeant Sarah Mikalauskas, also falls under the Investigative Services Section.
+The Community Response Team also falls under the Investigative Services Section.
 This team addresses problem park areas, through plainclothes and uniformed patrols.